What is Multicast?

 What is Multicast

 Networks allow a host to send a packet to a single receiver (unicast) or all receivers (broadcast).
-On the other hand, multicast is a computer network routing scheme where data is transmitted to a group of preregistered receivers.
-Data is sent from the sender in a single transmission and delivered to the entire group of receivers.
+On the other hand, multicast is a computer network routing scheme where data is sent from the sender in a single transmission and delivered to an entire group of receivers.
 The application layer or the network handles the simultaneous delivery.

 The main goal of multicast is to conserve network bandwidth.
 It is widely used today in enterprises, commercial stock exchanges, and multimedia content delivery networks.
 The most common use of IP multicast is IPTV applications for television distribution and conference calls over the network.